deity-io/falcon-platform-docs/versioned_docs/version-3/payments/methods/features/locations.md

 `*` represents all countries.
 If no country data is passed the method will be enabled for all locations.

 :::note Not all methods showing
 We allow filtering of methods based on country codes.
 At the same time we also pass country data to each payment provider.
-Meaning that some methods, whilst enabled in Deity Payments may not be available from the provider itself.
+Meaning that some methods, whilst enabled in Deity Payment Orchestrator may not be available from the provider itself.
 :::

 ```json